 Gyeongju, the city with two thousand years of history.

-Gyeongju, located in the southeastern part of the Korean Peninsula, was the capital of the Silla Kingdom (BC 57-AD 935) for almost a thousand years.
 The entire city was designated a National Park by the government in honor of the historic temples, ruins, monuments and artifacts that can be found throughout the area.
 Most prominently, it is home to three UNESCO World Heritage Sites: Seokguram Grotto and Bulguksa Temple, Gyeongju Historic Areas, and the historic village of Yangdong.

 Gyeongju embraces Buddhism, science, and vibrant ancient culture that blossomed by the artistry of the Silla people, and the great spirits of Hwarangdo that enabled the unification of the three kingdoms.
 Thus, Gyeongju is a UNESCO-designated city which should be preserved by the public.
 The evergreen spirit of Silla has been alive here for nearly a thousand years, and with that spirit, Gyeongju can be truly called as a museum without a roof.